 Traffic Misdemeanors.
 Some common traffic misdemeanors are reckless driving, driving with a suspended license or no license (DWLS), improper license plate, reckless driving, expired license plate, drunk driving (OWI, OWID, OWVI), leaving the scene of a traffic accident, open alcohol in vehicle, and more.
-There is even a traffic misdemeanor offense for not having current auto insurance.
+There is even a traffic misdemeanor offense for not having an auto insurance policy.

-Each civil infraction and traffic misdemeanor comes with points.
-Adding points to your master driving license will cause your insurance rates to go up.
+Each civil infraction and traffic misdemeanor offense comes with points.
+Adding points to your driver's license will cause your insurance rates to go up.
 When you reach 12 points, the state suspends your driver's license.

 Recognizing a Traffic Misdemeanor.

 The most common traffic misdemeanors are reckless driving, driving with a suspended license or no license (DWLS), improper license plate, expired license plate, drunk driving (OWI, OWID, OWVI), and a lot more.
-There is even a traffic misdemeanor offense for not having auto insurance.
 Michigan law mandates that every vehicle on the road have car insurance.
 However, there is also a civil infraction for not having proof of insurance in your vehicle.
 The distinction between a traffic misdemeanor and a civil infraction can be very confusing, especially since they are both written up on the same one-size-fits-all ticket.

 There are two ways to tell the difference.
 Probably the best way of distinguishing whether you have been written up for a traffic misdemeanor or a less serious traffic civil infraction is to carefully inspect the State of Michigan Uniform Law Citation.
-Next to the charge there is a very small box that indicates what type of offense you are being charged with.
+Next to the charge there is a very small box that indicates the type of offense you are being charged with.
 The type of charge is abbreviated – which makes things even more confusing.
-There are three boxes that you need to be concerned about: C/I = Civil Infraction; Misd = criminal misdemeanor; Fel = criminal felony.
+There are three boxes that you need to carefully check: C/I = Civil Infraction; Misd = criminal misdemeanor; Fel = criminal felony.
 If the "Misd" box is checked it means you are accused of a traffic misdemeanor.
 "Warn" means that you were only issued a warning.
-See the example on the left of a State of Michigan Uniform Law Citation.
+See the example on the left of a State of Michigan Uniform Law Citation Ticket.